 Advice: For you security, don’t forget to specify a password* for the Administrator account after you have enable it.
 (To specify a user password in Windows 7 or 8 go to: Control Panel > User Accounts options)

-How to Disable Administrator account in Windows 8 & Windows 7:
+How to Disable Administrator account in Windows 10, 8 or 7 OS from Command Prompt:

 If you don’t want to log in with the Administrator account in the future, you can disable it by following the same steps, but at the command prompt (Admin) window give the following command instead: